liorFri2392/VueJS_app/README.md

 - Run ‘npm run dev’ to work locally and see changes

-- Run ’npm build’ once ready to deploy
+- Run ’npm run build’ once ready to deploy